Eleanor-Shellstrop/blackjack/README.md

 ## Game Rules:

-Two cards are dealt to Player and Dealer.
+:spades: Two cards are dealt to Player and Dealer.
 Dealer's first card is "face-down."

-Player can hit until they stand or goes bust.
+:diamonds: Player can hit until they stand or goes bust.

-If Dealer's hand total is 16 or less, Dealer must hit.
+:clubs: If Dealer's hand total is 16 or less, Dealer must hit.
 At 17 or more, Dealer must stand.

-Winner is the closest to 21 total without going over.
+:hearts: Winner is the closest to 21 total without going over.